 Austenitic steel contains high amounts of nickel, around 8%, which makes it non-magnetic and soft, making it more or less undesirable for knife making.
 However, the benefits of this type of steel are its toughness and superior corrosion resistance from high levels of chromium, making it perfect for everyday items like forks, spoons and even kitchen sinks.

-Martensitic steel contains less chromium while still meeting the criteria for stainless steel but very little amount of nickel thus making the steel magnetic.
+Martensitic steel contains less chromium while still meeting the criteria for stainless steel but very small amounts of nickel thus making the steel magnetic.
 What really sets martensitic steels apart is higher levels of carbon which allows for the formation of martensite, an extremely hard structure, making it ideal for knifemaking.
 Steel manufacturers can transform austenite into martensite through rapid quenching.

-Knife blades made of hardenable stainless steel – 12C27 and 14C28N, hardened to HRC 56-58 – are found on knives with extreme strength and a long life.
+Knife blades made of hardenable stainless steel – 12C27 and 14C28N, hardened to HRC 56-58,5 – are found on knives with extreme strength and a long life.
 They also have a very high resistance to moisture, which otherwise can make the blades rust.
-Stainless steel stays sharp for much longer than carbon steel and is far less sensitive to rust.
-Stainless steel is easy to maintain.
+Recycled Swedish stainless steel stays sharp for much longer than carbon steel and is far less sensitive to rust.
+Recycled Swedish stainless steel is easy to maintain.
 However, it is always good to take the habit of rinsing the blade under running hot water, preferably with a mild soap solution, after use if the knife has become dirty.

 Carbon steel (C)